Practical strategies to help normalize eating patterns, tailored to each client's unique needs and life stage.

 Hi, I'm Chelsea!

-I'm a dietitian who's passionate about providing high quality, evidence-based, nutrition counseling to teens and adults.
+I'm a dietitian who's passionate about providing high quality, evidence-based, nutrition counseling to support long-term change.

 I'd be honored to support you.